oSharpey/cyber-obsidian/year-1/OSCC/lesson-5/proportional-share-scheduler.md

 ## Stride Scheduling
 - Each process has
-	- *Stride* = inverse in proportion to the number of tickets it has
+	- *Stride* = inverse in proportion to the number of tickets it has, the more tickets the lower the stride
 	- maintain a counter called a *pass* accumulating the strides used
 - Algorithm
 	- run the process with the lowest pass